Nearsoft/apprentice/03 - Git/README.md

 ```
 git commit -m “<your_commit_message>”
 ```
-> <your_commit_message>: This could be a short description of what changes does the commit makes.
+> <your_commit_message>: This could be a short description of what changes does the commit make.

 Now we have our files in our git directory, ready to be sent to our remote repository so everyone can see them.
 ```
 git push -u origin master
 ```
 > origin is an alias for our remote repository.
-If you run
+If you run:
 ```
 git remote -v
 ```

-You’ll be able to see what URL belongs to each remote.
+> You’ll be able to see what URL belongs to each remote.

 _**Note: After you execute this command, you’ll need to authenticate yourself with your email and GitHub password.
 This is done as a security measure.
 If you don’t want to type your password every time, you can clone the repository using SSH, however, some further steps are needed, if you want to try, just follow this instructions: http://kbroman.org/github_tutorial/pages/first_time.html**_